BancoSabadell/contract-deployer/README.md

 #### Returns:

-A Promise that will resolves as soon as the contract is mined or rejects is there are any problems.
+A JavaScript Promise that will resolves as soon as the contract is mined or rejects if there are any problems.